SepticNearby LogoSepticNearby.com

 Do I need a permit for septic work in Blackshear?

 For routine pumping and maintenance, no permit is required.
-However, for any repair, modification, or full system replacement, you absolutely need a permit from the Pierce Board of Health.
-This ensures the work is done to code, protecting both your property and the local groundwater.
+However, for any repair, alteration, or full system replacement, you absolutely must obtain a permit from the Pierce Board of Health.
+This ensures the work is done to code and protects both public health and your property value.

 Can heavy rain delay pumping in Blackshear?